 What equipment do I need?

 There are a few basic things you’ll need.
-While each job will require its own specific tools and equipment, there are a few things that are always useful for any home improvement project.
+While each job will require its own specific tools and equipment, there are a few pieces of DIY equipment that are always useful for any home improvement project.

 - Dust sheet: This is essential when painting and decorating.
 These cover the floors and furniture in your room to protect them from getting soiled or covered in dust.
 Use Cotton dust sheets on the floor and plastic dustsheets on furniture